-- process of interaction.
+- Choose recommended tools that can generate a sharing link to allow others to see your process of interaction.
 ChatGPT, Gemini, etc., have this functionality. - Plan your use of GenAl as thoroughly as you would plan a review of static literature.
-Set process from the start so that you can refer clearly later to the knowledge you found.
+Set goals, create specific targeted inquiries that you refine as you learn, and document your process from the start so that you can refer clearly later to the knowledge you found.